Title: Sherpa, Portrait of Tenzing Norgay

 Neither man knew they’d be the ones selected to make the final assault, since an expedition would send up the climber and Sherpa most likely to finish the job.
 The best horses on the track.
 So, it could have been anyone other than Hillary and Tenzing, who were in the right place in the right shape at the right time.
 Tenzing would have been okay with it either way, I aver, because he had already been to the summit of Mount Everest many times.
 That’s my theory, which is as thin as air at 26 thousand feet.

-I celebrate Tenzing Norgay in this painting, the Tiger of the Himalayas, sitting higher than McGuinn and McGuire, atop the highest mountain on earth.
+I celebrate Tenzing Norgay in this painting, the Tiger of the Himalayas, sitting higher than McGuinn and McGuire, atop the highest mountain on earth, Mount Everest.
+You know where that’s at.